Carleslc/kotlin-extensions/README.md

 Extensions for lambda functions and other static methods to work with functions (e.g. function composition).

 ### HTML
-Extensions to generate HTML more readable.
+Extensions to generate HTML in a more readable way.

 ### Map
 Extensions for maps.